FS > M.A.Y.B.E.

 Heroic processes work above the arctic circle in a slave camp, they work in the vacuum of space, and gosh darn it, they work in your kitchen or bedroom or wherever you find yourself overpowered, lamenting the recent loss of a loved one, or the collapse of your career plans, or whatever else it might be.

-Filed in: Control /110/ | Therapeutic Practice /144/ | Energy /120/
+Filed in: Therapeutic Practice /144/ | Control /110/ | Energy /120/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horf."
-I think this is related to angry moms.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.

 ·